 Prerequisite: Portfolio and completion of summer art assignment prior to entering the class.

-Teaching Artistic Behavior (TAB) is a journey into the mind of an artist, how an artist works, thinks, and uses different materials and mediums.
+This course is an opportunity for the student to participate in a journey into the mind of an artist, how an artist works, thinks, and uses different materials and mediums.
 The process is important, if not more important, than the final projects.
-Students will be taught how to document their process and explore their interests through different art mediums.
+Students will be taught how to document their process and explore their interests through different art mediums including the current trends in art technology.
 This class is for the student who might feel intimidated to follow the studio course sequence or has room in their schedule and is looking for a fun and creative use of their time.

 Grades 10-12, ½ Credit

-This course can be elected after the student has completed one full year of Studio in Art or Studio in Media Art.
+This course can be elected after the student has completed one full year of Studio in Art, or is a senior with departmental permission..
 The course serves as an introduction to basic black and white film photography processes as well as a study of the development, nature, and function of photography.
 The course is designed to have students become familiar with film, lighting, composition, developing and enlarging, cropping, and mounting.
-This is a traditional darkroom experience with an introduction into digital photography.
+This is a traditional darkroom experience with an introduction to digital photography.
 Students should supply their own cameras and will have the opportunity to learn how to use them.
+As a 9th grader, this can be taken at the same time as DDMP and can satisfy the Arts graduation requirement.

 Photography 2